 - Financial stability; - Quality of management systems and ability to meet the management standards prescribed in this part; - History of performance.
-The applicant's record in managing Federal awards, if it is a prior recipient of Federal awards, including timeliness of compliance with applicable reporting requirements, failing to make significant progress in a timely manner, failing to meet planned activities in a timely manner, conformance to the terms and conditions of previous Federal awards, and if applicable, the extent to which any previously awarded amounts will be expended prior to future awards; - Reports and findings from audits performed under Subpart F-Audit Requirements of this part or the reports and findings of any other available audits; and - The applicant's ability to effectively implement statutory, regulatory, or other requirements imposed on non-Federal entities.
+The applicant's record in managing Federal awards, if it is a prior recipient of Federal awards, including timeliness of compliance with applicable reporting requirements, failing to make significant progress in a timely manner, failing to meet planned activities in a timely manner, conformance to the terms and conditions of previous Federal awards, and if applicable, the extent to which any previously awarded amounts will be expended prior to future awards;

+- Reports and findings from audits performed under Subpart F-Audit Requirements of this part or the reports and findings of any other available audits; and - The applicant's ability to effectively implement statutory, regulatory, or other requirements imposed on non-Federal entities.

-This section incorporates past performance with the assessment of applicant risk.
-For current FHIP grantees, past performance will be assessed as part of applicant risk and based on the applicant's most recent FHIP GTR Final Performance Assessment Report.
+This section incorporates past performance with the assessment of an applicant's risk.
+For current FHIP grantees, past performance will be based on the applicant's most recent FHIP GTR Final Performance Assessment Report.
 GTR Final Performance Assessment Reports contain these items: (1) performance of all requirements under the grant, (2) acceptance of work performed, and (3) quality of performance.
-Up to 7 points may be deducted from the applicant's overall rating score as follows:
+Up to seven points will be deducted from an applicant's overall rating score based on that assessment, as follows:

-1 point if the applicant received less than an "Excellent"

-5 points if the applicant received less than a "Good"

-1 point if the applicant is deemed "high risk" (i.e. new FHIP applicant)
+- one point if the applicant received less than an "Excellent" - five points if the applicant received less than a "Good" - one point if the applicant is deemed "High Risk" (i.e. new FHIP applicants)

 An organization is deemed ineligible for funding under this NOFO if the organization received a "poor" rating within the last year performance assessment on a prior FHIP grant for any initiative/component.
-Applicants who have not received a performance assessment within the last year will be deemed as a new applicant for purposes of this NOFO.
+Applicants that have not received a performance assessment within the last year will be deemed as a new applicant for purposes of this NOFO section.

 In addition, HUD evaluates the integrity of the applicant as reflected in government-wide websites, information in HUD's files, the federal Do Not Pay portal, public information and information received during HUD's Name Check Review process.
-If this integrity evaluation results in an adverse finding, HUD reserves the right to take any of the remedies provided in Section III.C.4.a.5, Do Not Pay website Review.
+If this integrity evaluation results in an adverse finding, HUD reserves the right to take any of the remedies provided in Section III.C.4.a.5, Do Not Pay Website Review.